-I feel my chest became very heavy when I lie down to sleep.
-This has only happen to me for the past few weeks and it is getting worse, when I am standing up or sitting down during the day sometimes I feel I am short of breath even when I am not physically moving whatsoever, but that feeling is manageable and it does not last very long.
+I feel my chest becoming very heavy when I lie down to sleep.
+This has worsened over the past few weeks.
+When I am standing up or sitting down during the day I sometimes feel like I am short of breath, even when I am not physically moving whatsoever, but that feeling is manageable and it does not last very long.
 The real problem is when I lie down on my back -- I feel like there is a 100lb sack being push against my chest and it's hard to breath and my heart beats faster.